Diogo Pereira (Brazilian footballer)

 Diogo Junior Pereira (born 27 March 1990) is a Brazilian footballer.
-He last played for Thai League 3 club Samut Sakhon City as a forward.
+He last played for Thai League 3 club Muang Trang United as a forward.

 Club career

 Born in São Paulo, Pereira represented the under-17 team of Palmeiras as a youth.
 He joined Guarani academy in 2010, and made his professional debut with the senior team in the same year.
 He joined Clube Atlético Bragantino of Campeonato Brasileiro Série B in the following year.
 However he failed to break to the first team and to get more playing opportunities, he joined Associação Esportiva Santacruzense on loan.
 In 2012 playing for Santacruzense he impressed Noroeste scoring a brace while playing against.
 A few months later, he joined Noroeste on loan for the second half of year, scoring the winner goal on Copa Paulista final.
 In the following years, he continued to play for lower division clubs - Marília Atlético Clube, Grêmio Esportivo Novorizontino, Grêmio Barueri, Clube Esportivo Aimoré (loan), Itabaina amongst others.

 On 8 June 2017, Pereira moved abroad and signed for Vietnamese club Becamex Binh Duong.

 On 2018, Pereira moved abroad and signed for different Vietnamese club SHB Da Nang.